StefanNedelchev/devweek-2023-pwa/README.md

 ### Pushing a notification

 To push a notification you need to send a POST request to the **/send-message** end point of our API.
 You can use the `test-push.http` script from the root directory which serves as an example.
 You can use it with a REST client like Postman or [the REST Client extension for VSCode](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 You can modify the port and the body of the request to suite your needs.
 After sending a request all subscribers should receive a push notification.
 The service worker also handles clicking on the notification and you'll see small label appear on the UI.

+### Requesting a background sync

+To test the background sync event simply click the "Sync Test" button.
+If you have online connection the event will instantly be dispatched and you'll see the label below the button indicating a successful completion.
+If you try simulating offline mode before clicking the button you will observe how the sync event was requested but it stays on hold until you are back online.

+### Handling files

+The web manifest file defines two separate file handlers - one associates the app with a few image types and another associates the app with a few audio types.
+After you install the app as a PWA, it will be available as an option in the "Open with" dialog of your OS for the registered file types.
+Try opening images or audio files with the app and see how the app initializes an image or an audio element based on the file type.

+### Handling shared data

+The web manifest file defines a share target handler that describes a GET request of the path of the app.
+After you install the app as a PWA, it will be available as a share target.
+You can try to initiate the share dialog of your OS via other applications and see that the app is available as a target for sharing.
+After a successful share, the app will launch and pick the shared data and display it.

 ## Further reading